Admissions Process and Timeline

 *There is no Spring application cycle for Master’s programs in Biomedical Engineering, Computer Engineering, or Electrical Engineering.
 Students should apply to the Fall cycle.

-A complete list of our deadlines and documents needed to apply can be seen on our Admissions and Credentials page>/a>
+A complete list of our deadlines and documents needed to apply can be seen on our How to Apply page

 How do I apply?

 Students can apply online with our online application and pay the $95 application fee with a credit card.
 When the application opens, you can find the link to the application on our Admissions Home.

 What are the required credentials for an application to be reviewed?